 Language and arts classes are focusing on Black history and change-makers as well.

 Lower School music teacher Tina Cunningham has been teaching about Black composers, instrumentalists and performers, using picture books to connect to the instrument or person.
-Black musicians children are learning about include Florence Price, Louis Armstrong, Ella Jenkins, Kanneh Mason Family and Bob Marley.
+Black musicians which children are learning about include Florence Price, Louis Armstrong, Ella Jenkins, Kanneh Mason Family and Bob Marley.

 In Deadra Hart's 7th grade music class, students are in the midst of a blues and jazz unit, studying composers and performers like W.C.
 Handy, Bessie Smith and Duke Ellington.
 Students learned how to play Ellington's "C Jam Blues" before composing their own blues melodies and improvising over the 12-bar blues form, using the electronic music program Soundtrap.

 Art associate Riley Brennan recently introduced 7th graders to a pair of projects inspired by Black artists.
 Students first learned about the artist Jean-Michel Basquiat.
 "We discussed how he uses a mixture of words, imagery and abstraction within his work to discuss contemporary issues within society," Riley said.
 "For their projects, the students reflected on how they could represent themselves through abstract portraiture."

 Separately, Riley's students were broken into groups and each group was given a book from the Foote library about a person who faced adversity: racism, sexism, illness, etc. After reading their individual books, the students then created a piece representing a scene from the book in the style of Kara Walker, a contemporary artist who uses black cut-paper silhouettes to explore race-specific issues.